josejhkim/tp/docs/UserGuide.md

 - No additional arguments are required.
 - The overview includes key details such as:
   - Number of tables created
-  - Total number of guests invited (regardless of RSVP status)
+  - Total number of persons invited (regardless of RSVP status)
-  - List of all invited guests
+  - List of all invited persons

 <box type="info" seamless>
-💡 Future Extension: A future update will add the ability to see the number of guests who have accepted their RSVP, helping you better plan for actual attendance.
+💡 Future Extension: A future update will add the ability to see the number of persons who have accepted their RSVP, helping you better plan for actual attendance.
 </box>

 **Examples:**
-- Running `weddingOverview` after setting an active wedding displays a summary of the wedding, including number of guests invited and number of tables.
+- Running `weddingOverview` after setting an active wedding displays a summary of the wedding, including number of persons invited and number of tables.

 ### Deleting a Wedding : `deleteWedding`